LennisNgugi/Bushido_OS/README.md

 # What is Bushido?

-A minimalist yet aesthetic operating system developed with the sole purpose of a simple yet effective OS.
+A minimalist, yet aesthetic operating system developed with the sole purpose of a simple yet effective OS.

 # Where can i find the ISO file?

-Due to file size restriction the Bushido live iso is currently hosted in a Google Drive folder.
+Due to file size restrictions the Bushido live iso is currently hosted in a Google Drive folder.

 Bushido ISO Link: https://cutt.ly/kj8m5L0